AndyRixon/LayerBB/README.md

 **If you have a different configuration to this, and was able to install and use LayerBB successfully - let us know**

 ## Installation
-1. Download the latest release from GitHub: https://github.com/AndyRixon/LayerBB/releases
+1. Download the latest release from our website: https://forum.layerbb.com/downloads.php?view=category&id=2
 2. Unzip the archive you downloaded to your computer using 7-Zip or WinRar.
 3. Upload the contents of the unzipped folder using an FTP client such as FileZilla.
 4. Rename config.php.new in the applications directory to config.php